Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Conclusion

 \section{Conclusion}

-This work introduces TopoSemiSeg, the first semi-supervised method that learns topological representation from unlabeled data for pathology image segmentation.
-It consists of a novel and differentiable topological consistency loss integrated into the teacher-student framework.
-We propose to decompose the calculated persistence diagrams into true signal and noise components, and respectively formulate signal consistency and noise removal losses from them.
+This work introduces TopoSemiSeg, the first semi-supervised method that learns topological representation from unlabeled histopathology images.
+It consists of a novel and differentiable noise-aware topological consistency loss integrated into the teacher-student framework.
+We propose to decompose the calculated persistence diagrams into true signal and noisy components, and respectively formulate signal consistency and noise removal losses from them.
 These losses enforce the model to learn a robust representation of topology from unlabeled data and can be incorporated into any variant of the teacher-student framework.
-Extensive experiments on several pathology image datasets indicate that our TopoSemiSeg consistently outperforms other SoTA semi-supervised methods.
+Extensive experiments on several histopathology image datasets show the effectiveness of the proposed method on both pixel- and topology-wise evaluation metrics.